DOSull/Spatial-Data-Science/video-indexes/week05.md

 ***

 ## Examples of clustering analysis lecture
+This material is from 2020 (COVID year zero), and at times it shows&mdash;some of the cuts from one video to the next are a little wonky.
+However, the overview provided is still relevant and holds true.

 + [Introduction](https://southosullivan.com/geog315/video/week-05-lecture-02/geog315-10-2020-clustering-applications-01.mp4) 2m56s
 + [Land Environments of New Zealand](https://southosullivan.com/geog315/video/week-05-lecture-02/geog315-10-2020-clustering-applications-02.mp4) 10m47s
 + [LENZ applications](https://southosullivan.com/geog315/video/week-05-lecture-02/geog315-10-2020-clustering-applications-03.mp4) 3m16s